Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: Operations in the dpvar Representation

 In this format, the decision variables and independent variables are represented using a single set of monomials.
 Implementing a data structure based on the pvar representation, therefore, the degrees of the decision variables $\xi$ have to be explicitly stored and processed when performing polynomial operations.
 As a result, the computational complexity of operating on the monomials will scale directly with the number of decision variables, even if the considered operation does not affect the decision variables (see Subsection~\ref{sec:subsec_miscellaneous_operations}).

 In the remainder of this section, we show how efficient addition, multiplication, and differentiation of polynomial variables may be performed using the dpvar representation.
-In each case, we illustrate the reduction in complexity through a scalability test, comparing the time required to perform each operation using the \texttt{dpvar} data structure from SOSTOOLS 4.00, the \texttt{pvar} and \texttt{syms} structures from SOSTOOLS 3.04, as well as the YALMIP \texttt{sdpvar} structure.
+For each operation, the reduction in complexity using the dpvar representation is illustrated through a scalability test, comparing the time required to perform the operation using the \texttt{dpvar} data structure from SOSTOOLS 4.00, the \texttt{pvar} and \texttt{syms} structures from SOSTOOLS 3.04, as well as the YALMIP \texttt{sdpvar} structure.
 For the \texttt{syms} tests, the presented computation times include those necessary to convert the output to a (pvar) representation in terms of monomial degrees and coefficients, as needed for further processing in SOSTOOLS 3.04.
 All tests were performed on a computer with Intel Core i7-5960X CPU, and 128 GB of installed RAM.